jacob-zietek/jacob-zietek/README.md

 ---

-I like computer autonomy
+I like AI

-I work on TensorFlow stuff, and also robotics stuff
+I'm currently working on TensorFlow and robotics related projects

-Looking for an internship, please email me to look at my private repositories 😄
+Please email me to look at my private repositories 😄